-The aircraft uses two Rolls-Royce AE2100 D2 of 4637 shp engines, the same types as those powering with of the new C-130J aircraft used by thefor the medium/long-range transport role, leads to clear advantages in terms of logistics and personnel training.
+The aircraft uses two Rolls-Royce AE2100 D2 of 4637 shp engines, the same types as those powering with of the new C-130J aircraft used by the Italian Air Force for the medium/long-range transport role, leads to clear advantages in terms of logistics and personnel training.

 The C-27Js delivered to the Italian Air Force will be fitted with an advanced flight data-transmittal system, with digital map and double head-up display (HUD), a flight refuelling system, and one of self-protection (DASS – Defensive Aids Sub Systems, with radar warning receiver, missile warning, chaff -&-flares laser warning).

-The first C-27J aircraft was delivered to theon January 11, 2007.
+The first C-27J aircraft was delivered to the Italian Air Force on January 11, 2007.
 The remaining 11 will be delivered by 2008.
 The new C-27Js will replace the G.222s previously in service with the 46th Wing ItAF and will be used for troops, cargo, paratroopers and cargo drops, for civil protection and fire-fighting operations.